Lewis Brisbois Celebrates Asian American & Pacific Islander Heritage Month

 Learn more about John's professional experience here.

-As we move into the second half of Asian American and Pacific Islander (AAPI) Heritage Month, we hear from Los Angeles Associate Karyn Ihara, who describes how she views her mentors as role models and friends.
+As we move into the second half of AAPI Heritage Month, we hear from Los Angeles Associate Karyn Ihara, who describes how she views her mentors as role models and friends.
 Similarly, she notes that she learns important lessons from both her mentors as well as her mentees.

 Karyn is a member of Lewis Brisbois’ Products Liability Practice and the Japan Practice Group.
 She focuses primarily on defending automotive companies in consumer actions in federal and state courts, as well as arbitration.
 Learn more about Karyn’s professional background here.